Luz Saint Sauveur

-And so another busy day ended with a stroll downhill back to the apartment and a fairly early night, planned so we could get a good run at the following day’s planned activity.
+And so another busy day ended with a stroll downhill back to the apartment and a fairly early night.
+We wanted to get a good run at the following day’s planned activity.

 PS, I think the animals in question might be alpacas not llamas, but I can’t think of any appropriate puns, so alpaca tin.